faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 7. A desire to follow the various scriptural admonitions to be cautious in sharing sacred material
 8. A desire to wait until such time as a source can be properly understood and disseminated

+A few accounts above capture the motivation of leadership, and they bear out many of the motivations listed above.
+For instance, historian [Linda Newell noted](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V35N02_15.pdf) that Elder Oaks "admitted he had only read portions of [Mormon Enigma], citing time constraints as the reason" and that "despite his ... reputation as a scholar and intellectual, his duty as an apostle meant he had an obligation to 'protect what is most unique about the LDS church' and [limit detrimental influence on] the reputation of Joseph Smith."
+Further, when leaders argued against sharing damaging information, it was coupled with an [insistence on a kind of truthfulness](https://faenrandir.github.io/a_careful_examination/leonard-arrington-and-real-history/): "We are required to tell the truth but we are not required to tell the whole truth."

-Those accounts which capture the motivation of leadership point to some of the above.
-And, in general, leaders who were least transparent also seemed to view the institution and its truth-claims as under threat from forces set on undermining and perhaps destroying them.[^sacrificing_transparency]
+And, in general, leaders who seem to have been least transparent also seemed to view the institution and its truth-claims as under threat from forces set on undermining and perhaps destroying them.[^sacrificing_transparency]

-Generosity towards the motivation of LDS leadership should probably be balanced with an appreciation of the potential harms of limiting transparency where it might be due.
+Generosity towards the motivation of LDS leadership may be balanced with an appreciation of the potential harms of limiting transparency.
 Individuals cannot act with a full measure of agency unless the facts of a given matter are accessible to them.
-When leaders or institutions are transparent with the relevant data, then that allows others to fully exercise their agency.
-When leaders or institutions fail to make relevant information accessible (whatever their reasons, even if noble) then this can hinder individuals' self-determination[^self_determination] and in selecting the best model among competing models.[^models]
+When leaders or institutions are transparent with the relevant data that allows others to fully exercise their agency.
+Conversely, failures to make relevant information accessible (even if motivations were noble) tend to hinder individuals' self-determination[^self_determination] and make it more difficult to choose the best model among competing models.[^models]  And, when devoted members discover (sometimes through alternate channels) information that seems to have been withheld, they often feel a sense of betrayal.[^betrayal]

-## Responsibility and moving forward
+### Responsibility and moving forward

-What responsibility does the organization have for presenting or publicizing accurate but unsavory, potentially damaging, or uncomfortable information to its members?
+What responsibility does an organization have for making accessible or publicizing accurate---but potentially damaging or uncomfortable---information to its members?
 It seems fair to point out that the Church holds its members to exacting standards of honesty and transparency.
 For instance, the [Ensign in 1994 taught](https://www.churchofjesuschrist.org/study/ensign/1994/10/thou-shalt-not-bear-false-witness?lang=eng):

 > We can also be guilty of bearing false witness and lying if we say nothing, particularly if we allow another to reach a wrong conclusion while we hold back information that would have led to a more accurate perception.
 In this case it is as though an actual lie were uttered… Lying and misrepresentation in all of their forms are wrong, no matter how they may be rationalized, and those who silently let these evils pass unchallenged are also doing wrong

 Other remaining questions include:

 * Should [institutions apologize]({{ "/the-church-does-not-apologize/" | relative_url }}) for times they were not fully transparent?
 Should the Church?
 * If these are the instances we are aware of today, how many instances have still not been brought to light?
-Can the Church "fully repent" (or make amends) as an institution without a full accounting?
+If needed, can the Church "fully repent" (or make amends) as an institution without a full accounting?
 * Can we say that the Church is fully transparent today?
 How would we know if that were the case?
 * Are the cultural forces that hindered transparency in the past still active in the Church today?